shivsinghcse/namaste-react-js/Notes/Episode_1.md

 - So React works on different places for that we need different type of functions and methods to work on different places.
 - So this file `react-dom.development.js` is like a bridge between React and browsers.

+### What is crossorigin in the script tag?

+- A cross origin request is a request for a resource (eg. stylesheet, iframes, images, font or script) from another domain.

 ## creating an element using React

 - `const heading = React.createElement('h1', {}, 'Hello world from react!!');`